bigcommerce/dev-docs/docs/api-docs/store-management/shipping/use-real-time-carrier.md

 ### Delete a connection

-To delete a connection, specify `carrier_id` in the request body.
+To delete a connection, send the `carrier_id` in the request body.

 <!--
 type: tab